 Your Guide To Memphis Bookstores

-An East Memphis fixture, Book Traders will celebrate 25 years in business in 2018.
-This family owned business offers thousands of used hardback and paperback books – from philosophy to young adult fiction to coffee table keepsakes — in great condition.
-They offer in-store credit for trades, which can be used for up to three years.
+An East Memphis fixture, Book Traders will celebrate 28 years in business in 2021.
+This family-owned business offers thousands of used hardback and paperback books, from philosophy to young adult fiction to coffee table keepsakes, in great condition.

-Burke’s is my neighborhood bookstore, and it’s a challenge to get my fourth grader out of there once we walk through the door, given the cool child/young adult section and her obsession with the vintage display of typewriters that you’re allowed to touch…gently.
+Burke’s is my neighborhood bookstore, and it’s a challenge to get my kid out of there once we walk through the door, given the cool child/young adult section and her obsession with the vintage display of typewriters that you’re allowed to touch (gently).

 Proprietor Corey Mesler, a Memphis novelist and poet, offers new, rare, and used books in this charming Midtown fixture that could serve as the backdrop for an independent film about an independent bookstore.
 It smells like paperbacks, is decorated with art and author memorabilia, and you’re welcome to bring your well-behaved canine companion.